veso266/Flash-Speedtest.net-by-Ookla/README.md

 but I wanted the API Ookla uses to show the results, I saved the pictures and decided to rewrite it but.... in February 2017 (02.02.2017) to be precise everything changed my happines was better than ever and I completely forgot who I am, for once I didn't need a computer or a radio to be happy, I just was every day and every night, being awake was better then being asleep :smile::smile::smile::smile::smile::smile::smile::smile::smile::smile::smile::smile::smile::smile::smile::smile::smile::smile::smile:

-but I knew :sad:, I kne... my happiness will end as I had to go, and in 11.07.2018 as we knew the results for national Matura it was the last day, after that I slowly walked out of high-school :sad:, and my happiness ended :sad: and it still hasn't returned
+but I knew :cry: , I kne... my happiness will end as I had to go, and in 11.07.2018 as we knew the results for national Matura it was the last day, after that I slowly walked out of high-school :cry: , and my happiness ended :cry: and it still hasn't returned

 I did all this in the time I was still happy, I got an F occasionaly but....life was so so sweat :smile:, this is the song that makes me normal now and describes that times for a bit: [Ana Bekuta - Ljubav bez adrese]: https://www.youtube.com/watch?v=bZoxRLwfBX0 and this one: [Ana Bekuta - Voli me voli]: https://www.youtube.com/watch?v=NrChc23jn50